hypar-io/BuildingBlocks/Levels/LevelsByEnvelope/README.md

 # LevelsByEnvelope

-Creates Levels from one or more Envelopes supplied by other functions.
+Creates Levels and LevelPerimeters from one or more Envelopes supplied by other functions.

 |Input Name|Type|Description|
 |---|---|---|